 Always known for it's sweet and gentle nature, chamomile is a natural fit for a recipe to combat dandruff.
 Good for any color hair, lighter shades will benefit from the golden hue it adds to the hair over time.

-Chamomile can be used at any age, so try it as a natural remedy for cradle cap in babies (I like to rinse their hair with it and leave the chamomile tea right in the hair).
+Chamomile can be used at any age, so try it as a natural remedy for cradle cap in babies.
+You can rinse their hair with it and leave it in.

 03 of 05